 Healthcare Decision-Making and Outcomes for People Living with Alzheimer's Disease

-This project is the latest phase of a Program Project on health and well-being at older ages that the NBER has hosted for several decades.
-Information on some of the sub-projects that were supported by earlier Program Projects may be found on the Projects page.
-In addition to its five distinct research initiatives, this Project includes an administrative core, a data core, and a measurement core that seeks to improve how we identify individuals with ADRD, and how we track the progression of ADRD from early symptoms of mild dementia, through the stages of preclinical and clinical cognitive decline in existing and new databases.
+In addition to its analytic components, the Program Project includes an administrative core, a data core, and a measurement core that seeks to improve how we identify individuals with ADRD, and how we track the progression of ADRD from early symptoms of mild dementia, through the stages of preclinical and clinical cognitive decline in existing and new databases.

 Investigators